-Studies of adults with GHD have found that a low dose of GH can help these problems, leading the FDA in 1996 to approve use of GH for adults with growth hormone deficiency.
-Adults with PWS may need to have documented growth hormone deficiency in order to be treated with growth hormone.
-(The FDA approval for GH use in Prader-Willi syndrome only covers children.)
+As previously indicated, because the FDA approval for the use of GH in individuals with PWS is limited to "children", adults with PWS may need to have documented growth hormone deficiency in order to be treated or continue treatment with growth hormone.
 Children who have been on growth hormone treatment through their final years of growth typically stop GH injections for a period of three to six months, then take a GH stimulation test to determine if they have growth hormone deficiency, as defined for adults.
 GH stimulation tests check the level of GH in the blood before and after the person is given a substance known to cause release of growth hormone (e.g., insulin, arginine, clonidine, or glucagon).
+This remains an area of controversy as most GH stimulation tests stimulate the pituitary gland to release GH instead of trying to stimulate the hypothalamus to release the GH releasing hormone.
+Since the hypothalamus is usually the part that is not properly working, this often gives a false positive picture of the GH production in affected individuals.

 GH treatment in adults is provided at a much lower dosage level than in children.
 As with children, GH dosing for adults needs to be individualized, with close monitoring by specialists for unwanted side effects.